AirGuanZ/Utils/README.md

-## Math
+## AGZ::Math

-Basic mathematica operations.
-Mainly used for graphics programming.
+Basic mathematical tools.
+Mainly used for graphics.

 ### Scalar